 - Even though Wrike has advanced features for high-quality project management, it charges good price for these features.

 Let’s now talk about other software that can be a good alternative to Wrike:

-The software helps teams in planning, collaborating, organizing and delivering projects on time.
+helps teams in planning, collaborating, organizing and delivering projects on time.
 The software is simple to use even for non-technical users since it has clear interface, and comes fully loaded with features.

 With help of the software you can add people, assign them different roles and tasks.
 You can also track time spent on different tasks by entering the time manually or using a Timer.
 Group chat feature in the software helps make collaboration easy and fast.
 Proofing tool in the software makes it easier to get your files reviewed and proofed than ever before.

 Coming to the ‘Me’ view feature, it lets the users view tasks that are assigned to them only.
 The tool also helps you visualize the whole project at one place with Gantt charts.
 Apart from this, there are Reports that show all the important information of your project at one place.
 So, it won’t be wrong to state that it is a complete project management tool.

 , basically developed for computer software companies, is one of the most useful project management software out there in the market.
 It simplifies prioritization, organization, and scheduling of projects with its easy to use features.